spacemanspiff2007/sml2mqtt/readme.md

 # Changelog

 #### 3.0 (2024-XX-XX)

+**BREAKING CHANGE!**

 - Almost complete rewrite
-- Extensive value processing which can easily configured
+- Extensive value processing which can be configured
-- Support for tibber
+- Support for tibber out of the box

 #### 2.2 (2023-03-31)
 - Small config improvements